 Open the button you want the have as a toggle button.
 I have already given it a background color and a text.
 We will use this button as a toggle button.

 Go to the actions library on the left.
 Select the category called Logic.
 Select the action called If State.
-It will show the following popup:
+It will show the following actino flow:

-Now go to the actions library again and select the logic actions called Else and after that also add the action End If.
-Your buttons "On Press" action list will look like this:
+Now go to the actions library again and select the logic actions called Elseto add it.
+Your buttons "On Press" action flow list will look like this:

 So this looks nice and all, but what does this mean?